Our overall goal is to help students become better writers, not just produce better papers.

 We welcome drop-in sessions if no other appointments are scheduled.

 Tutors do not comment on grading or suggest the grade a paper might receive.
 Tutors are not able to interpret professors’ comments; students should visit with the professor with such questions.

 Visits to the Writing Center are confidential.
 We notify a professor of a visit only at the writer’s request.

 Group Project Policy

 We are happy to help writers on portions of an assignment that they have personally written.
 We cannot work with the words of another writer who is not present.
 (Please see our Academic Integrity policy, below.)If you would like to arrange a group session, please contact the Writing Center Coordinator.

 Academic Integrity Policy

-The Writing Center adheres to WCSU’s Academic Honesty Policy.
+The Writing Center adheres to WCSU’s Academic Honesty Policy, as stated in the CSCU’s Student Code of Conduct.
 We generally assume that the writing brought to us is the visiting writer’s original work.
 If there are concerns with how and when research is cited, tutors do point out these concerns and explain the necessity for correct and thorough citations.

 Writing Center tutors are not permitted to help writers with mid-term, take-home, or final exams without the permission of the instructor.
 The instructor must email the Writing Center Coordinator.